-Paper Prototyping: A Practical Guide for UX Designers in 2026
+Paper Prototyping: The Complete Guide to Low-Fidelity UX Design in 2026

 Even in 2026 — with AI assistants, code-backed components, and cloud-based design tools — pen and paper remain one of the fastest ways to explore ideas in the early stages of UX design.
-Paper prototyping lets teams sketch, test, and iterate on concepts before investing time in digital tools.
+Paper prototyping lets teams sketch, test, and iterate on concepts before investing time in digital tools or code.

-This guide covers everything you need to know about paper prototyping: what it is, when it makes sense, step-by-step techniques, and how to transition your best concepts into high-fidelity, interactive prototypes using tools like UXPin.
+This guide covers everything you need to know about paper prototyping: what it is, when it makes sense, step-by-step techniques for creating effective paper prototypes, tips for testing them, and how to transition your best concepts into high-fidelity, interactive prototypes.

 Ready to skip straight to digital?
-With UXPin Forge, you can describe a UI concept in plain language and get a working prototype built with real components — no sketching required.
+With UXPin Forge, you can describe a UI concept in plain language — or upload a photo of your paper sketch — and get a working prototype built with real components.
 Start a free trial.

 What Is Paper Prototyping?